-- Maximum discomfort will occur the first few days after surgery and then will subside gradually. - The abdomen may be sore and you might experience a burning sensation, which is normal and will subside with time. - You will be sent home with drains, which will be removed at a later date in the clinic. - Nausea can occur following any surgical procedure and generally passes by the first postoperative day. - You may experience some difficulty standing up straight for the first week or two after surgery.
+- Maximum discomfort will occur the first few days after surgery and then will subside gradually. - At the time of surgery, you will be placed in a well-fitting compression garment, which should be worn for 24 hours a day (including overnight) for 4 -5 weeks after surgery.
+Your garment will have vents so that it may be worn even when using the restroom.
+The garment may be washed on the gentle cycle and air-dried as needed.
+While this is being done please stay off your feet and minimize activity. - Nausea can occur following any surgical procedure and generally passes by the first postoperative day. - You may experience some difficulty standing up straight for the first week or two after surgery.
 Please do not make any special attempts to stretch or stand up straight during the first three weeks of healing.
-The tightness will gradually soften as you heal and progressively use your body muscles. - Compression Wear (abdominal binder) must be worn all day and night for about 4-6 weeks after surgery.
-The binder is washable but DO NOT dry it in the dryer.
-Air dry the binder so it doesn't shrink. - It is generally best to plan to take seven to ten days off before returning to work.
-If your job is physical, it is not unreasonable to take some extra time.
+The tightness will gradually soften as you heal and progressively use your body muscles. - It is generally best to plan to take seven to ten days off before returning to work.
+If your job is physical, it is not unreasonable to take some extra time. - It is not uncommon for your genitalia, legs and feet to become swollen and/or bruised after surgery.
+If it becomes excessive, contact our office.